-Located in the centre of town, ferries and cruise liners can berth just metres from the commercial area and passengers can access the leisure areas on foot.
+Located in the center of town, ferries and cruise liners can berth just meters from the commercial area and passengers can access the leisure areas on foot.
 Whilst moving into the port entrance, there are views of one of the most beautiful bays in the world.

 Cruise calendar for this port.